hala-otb/Future-Seekers---Business-Analytics-Nanodegree-Program/README.md

 ### Project Introduction
 A jewelry company wants to put in a bid to purchase a large set of diamonds, but is unsure how much it should bid.
 In this project, you will use the results from a predictive model to make a recommendation on how much the jewelry company should bid for the diamonds.

+## Project 4 :  Build Data Dashboards (Youtube Analyze)

+### Project Introduction
+In this project, i build interactive dashboards with Tableau and use them to discover and communicate insights from data.